 RESULTS

-Directional phenotypic selection on flowering phenology varied among populations, and was statistically significant in 5 populations in 2010, and in 3 populations in 2011 (Table 1A, Appendix S3).
-Among-population variation in selection on flowering phenology was strongly associated with the incidence of the predator in plant populations (Table 2, Appendix S3).
+Directional phenotypic selection on flowering phenology varied among populations, and was statistically significant in 5 populations in 2010, and in 3 populations in 2011 (Table 1A, Appendix S4 in Supporting Information).
+Among-population variation in selection on flowering phenology was strongly associated with the incidence of the predator in plant populations (Table 2, Appendix S4).
 In populations where the predator was absent, there was selection for earlier flowering (mean ± 95% CI of selection gradients, 2010: 0.22 ± 0.15, 2011: 0.30 ± 0.17), while in populations where the predator was present there was selection for later flowering (mean ± 95% CI of selection gradients, 2010: - 0.19 ± 0.15, 2011: - 0.10 ± 0.11, Fig. 1).
-Although selection always favored later flowering in populations with the butterfly, the intensity of selection varied (Appendix S3).
+However, the intensity of selection varied among populations with the butterfly (Appendix S4).
 Differences in selection gradients for phenology among populations with the seed predator were not significantly related to predation intensity, in terms of the mean number of eggs per individual (2010: b = -0.01, p = 0.808; 2011: b = -0.03, p = 0.080).

 We found evidence of directional selection also on flower number and shoot height in both study years, and again selection varied among populations (except for selection on shoot height in 2010, Table 1A).
 We also found evidence of non-linear selection, in terms of quadratic effects of flower number and correlational effects of flower number × phenology, and these effects varied among populations (Table 1B).

 In both study years, early development of floral structures increased the probability of being attacked by the predator within all populations where the predator was present (Table 3) .
 The probability of being attacked was higher also in plants with higher number of flowers in 2011, but the effect of flower number differed among populations in 2010.
 Shoot height did not influence probability of attack in 2010, and in 2011 the effect differed among populations.
-Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S4).
-Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S5, Tables S5.1-2).
-Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants, effects being significant in 42% of the cases (of models with probability and intensity of predator attack for two years, for detailed results see Appendix S).
-Direct effects of traits on fitness were less consistent, effects being significant in 13% of the cases.
+Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S5 in Supporting Information).
+Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S6 in Supporting Information).
+Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants, effects being significant or marginally significant in 40% of the cases (considering models with probability and intensity of predator attack for two years, for detailed results see Appendix S7-9 in Supporting Information).
+Direct effects of traits on fitness were less consistent, effects being significant or marginally significant in 14% of the cases.
 The probability of P. alcon presence increased significantly with increasing abundance of Myrmica ants in the population (Fig. 2).
 Although there were populations with high ant abundance where P. alcon was absent, ant abundance was rarely low in populations where it was present.
-In populations where the butterfly was present, neither the proportion of plants with P. alcon eggs nor the mean number of eggs per plant was significantly related to ant abundance (results not shown).
+In populations where the butterfly was present, neither the proportion of plants with P. alcon eggs (2010: b = -3.74, p = 0.571; 2011: b = -5.31, p = 0.246) nor the mean number of eggs per plant (2010: b = -0.30, p = 0.552; 2011: b = -0.61, p = 0.575) were significantly related to ant abundance .

 DISCUSSION